a-j-hwang/fall22AITFinalProject/README.md

 ## Overview

 Aesthetic table is essentially collages of images that is visually pleasing to a viewer.
-One can make it in according to their mood, status, or even as a tribute to fictional characters.
+One can make it in according to their mood, status, or even as a tribute to other people.

 This app allows user to generate 9-grid collage images by
 * auto generation through Unsplash API